Shoshana Devora enjoys the exploration of worth and beauty in new writing Linda currently showing at the Royal Court Theatre

 Image 1: Karla Crome (Alice).
 She’s in a skunk onesie, her arms wrapped around her as she looks concerned.

 Image 2: Noma Dumezweni (Linda) and Imogen Byron (Bridget).
 They are in a shiny kitchen; Noma is hugging Imogen to her.
 Imogen wears a school uniform and visibly squirms.

-Image 3: Noma Dumezweni (Linda) and Imogen Byron (Bridget) in background.
+Image 3 and feature image: Noma Dumezweni (Linda) and Imogen Byron (Bridget) in background.
 Noma looks into the middle distance.